 Oh look it’s another one not in the game.
 Thomas Frank had next to no playing career at a senior level so you’ll have to enjoy Brentford’s “Head of Individual Development” Steven Pressley.
 That seems like quite a big title for Steven Pressley.

-Brighton – Graham Potter
+Chelsea – Graham Potter

 He doesn’t really amount to much in game with very average stats but most importantly, he shares my birthday!
 In recent times he has taken on the nickname Hairy Potter after growing a beard.
 Good work.